-This DIY mask is easy to make and will leave your skin feeling soft, supple, and refreshed.
+This DIY mask is easy to make and will leave your skin feeling soft supple and refreshed.
+Here's a step by step guide on how to make and use this fantastic mask:

 Step 1: Brew a cup of chamomile tea.

 The first step is to brew a cup of tasty chamomile tea.
 This cup is not for drinking though!
-We will use the chamomile tea in your facemask due to the fabulous anti-inflammatory and anti-bacterial properties of chamomile.
+We will use the chamomile tea in your facemask due to the fabulous anti inflammatory and anti bacterial properties of chamomile.

 Step 2: Mix the oatmeal and honey.

-Next, take a small bowl and mix 1/4 cup of oatmeal and 2 tablespoons of honey.
+Next take a small bowl and mix 1/4 cup of oatmeal and 2 tablespoons of honey.
 Oatmeal is really great for calming dry or irritated skin whereas honey is perfect for it's moisturising properties.

 Step 3: Add the chamomile tea.

-After that, pour the cooled chamomile tea into the bowl with your oatmeal and honey mixture.
+After that pour the cooled chamomile tea into the bowl with your oatmeal and honey mixture.
 You need to stir everything until the ingredients are combined forming a smooth paste.

 Step 4: Apply the mask.

 Time to apply your mask!
-Using your fingers or a special brush, apply the mask gently to all areas of your face except for the area surrounding your eyes.
+Using your fingers or a special brush apply the mask gently to all areas of your face except for the area surrounding your eyes.
 Allow the mask to sit for 15-20 minutes.

 Step 5: Rinse off.

-Once the time has come to an end, carefully rinse off the mask using warm water and a flannel.
+Once the time has come to an end carefully rinse off the mask using warm water and a flannel.
 Pat your face dry with a soft, clean towel and admire your new glowing skin!

-Using this mask once or twice a week will leave your skin feeling soft, hydrated, and refreshed.
+Using this mask once or twice a week will leave your skin feeling soft hydrated and refreshed.
 And the best part?
 You can make it with ingredients you probably already have in your kitchen!

 Need to grab some more chamomile tea?
 Head on over to the Tea Life store to check out our delicious blend!

-This Chamomile Tea and Oatmeal Face Mask is a fantastic DIY skincare solution for a few reasons.
-First, chamomile tea has anti-inflammatory and anti-bacterial properties, which can help soothe irritated skin and prevent breakouts.
-According to a study published in the Journal of Agricultural and Food Chemistry, chamomile extract contains compounds that can inhibit the growth of bacteria, making it an effective ingredient in skincare products.
+According to a study published in the Journal of Agricultural and Food Chemistry chamomile extract contains compounds that can inhibit the growth of bacteria making it an effective ingredient in skincare products.

-Second, oatmeal is a gentle exfoliant that can help remove dead skin cells and unclog pores.
-It also contains saponins, which can help remove dirt and oil from the skin.
-A study published in the Journal of Drugs in Dermatology found that oatmeal can improve skin barrier function, increase hydration, and reduce inflammation.
+Oatmeal is a gentle exfoliant that can help remove dead skin cells and unclog pores.
+It also contains saponins which can help remove dirt and oil from the skin

-Finally, honey is a natural humectant, which means it can help draw moisture into the skin and keep it hydrated.
+Finally honey is a natural humectant which means it can help draw moisture into the skin and keep it hydrated.
 It also has antibacterial properties that can help prevent breakouts.
-A study published in the Journal of Cosmetic Dermatology found that honey can improve the appearance of acne-prone skin.

 Curious to know more about the wonderful benefits of chamomile tea?
 Or maybe you need a little inspiration to brew your next cup?
 Head on over to our tea blog which is packed full of fantastic recipes and articles on the benefits of all your favourite blends!

-So, next time you're feeling a little down because of the cold winter weather in Australia, whip up a batch of this mask and treat yourself to a little self-care.
+So next time you're feeling a little down because of the cold winter weather in Australia, whip up a batch of this mask and treat yourself to a little self care.
 Your skin will thank you!

-And remember, if anyone asks why your face smells like oatmeal and honey, just tell them it's your new signature scent.
+And remember if anyone asks why your face smells like oatmeal and honey just tell them it's your new signature scent.
 Who needs expensive perfumes anyway?

 Passionate about tea?
 Join the club!
 We love tea so much that we have formed the Tea Life Club where you receive a $5 credit for signing up!
 Make a quick $10 credit by signing up to our club and newsletter!